Should You Target Misspelled Search Terms?

 Should You Target Seo for Misspelled Keywords?
 Itvibes, the Woodlands, Tx

 Targeting misspelled keywords is a bit of a difficult line to walk.
 On the one hand, people are searching for them frequently.
-On the other hand, conventional SEO methods like strategic keyword usage don’t take this method into consideration.
+On the other hand, conventional SEO methods like strategic keyword usage don’t consider this method.
 After all, a website littered with misspelled words looks sloppy and unprofessional to users and Google alike.
 What’s the proper way to target these keywords without shooting yourself in the foot?

 Some websites take an educational approach to their misspelled search term strategy.
-You may notice expressions such as “ ‘Cypress’ is often incorrectly spelled as ‘cypres’ ” in blog posts or articles about the topic in question.
+You may notice expressions such as “ ‘Cypress’ are often incorrectly spelled as ‘cypres’ ” in blog posts or articles about the topic in question.
 This particular integration is clever on multiple levels.
-Not only does the website successfully use both of their targeted search terms naturally, but they also manage to remind the audience how to spell it correctly next time!
+Not only does the website successfully use both of its targeted search terms naturally, but it also manages to remind the audience how to spell it correctly next time!

 Another strategy is to be subtle about integrating spelling errors.
 Hide commonly misspelled search terms relevant to you in places where users generally won’t find them, such as image tags.
 They’re still visible to Google, but not to most people reading your website.
 Just be careful not to overdo it!
 Even if your website looks great otherwise, too many spelling mistakes will still send up red flags at Google.